Medicine

 International Medical Graduates (or IMGs) are graduates of foreign medical colleges outside of the United States and Canada, including graduates of Caribbean medical schools.
 While is uncommon for most UH medical school applicants to apply to a foreign or Caribbean medical school, there are a few applicants every year.
 While most foreign medical school applicants have a desire to work as a physician in a foreign country, most apply due to lower admissions standards.
 Whatever the case may be, our office encourages applicants to strongly evaluate their options as well as the increased obstacles that this route may present to your medical education and eventual career as a physician.

-Indeed, although many graduates of the best Caribbean medical schools go on to have successful careers in the United States, it is generally more difficult to do so than for their U.S.-educated counterparts.
+Although many graduates of the best Caribbean medical schools go on to have successful thriving careers in the United States, it can be more difficult to do so than for their U.S.-educated counterparts.
 Caribbean medical students must achieve a very high GPA, score high on the USMLE exams, secure prestigious rotations during Years 3 and 4, and receive stellar letters of recommendation from clinical supervisors to give themselves the best odds.

-On top of this, graduates of American medical schools are still the most likely to secure a spot in a U.S. residency program: In 2021, 92.8% of US MD graduates and 89.1% of US DO graduates matched vs. only 59.5% of US IMG graduates.
+On top of this, graduates of American medical schools are still the most likely to secure a spot in a U.S. residency program: In 2025, 97.8% of US MD graduates and 98.4% of US DO graduates matched vs. only 73.5% of US IMG graduates.
 Further, matching into highly competitive specialties like anesthesiology or surgery is the exception and not the rule for Caribbean medical school graduates—most IMGs specialize as primary care physicians.
-In 2021, 69.2 percent of IMGs who successfully matched into a residency program ended up in one of the three primary care specialties: internal medicine, family medicine, and pediatrics.

 Additionally, Caribbean medical schools often have much larger class sizes (as many as 900/year) compared with US-based medical schools (100-200/year), which can lead to less individualized attention from professors and face-to-face guidance from advisors.
-The rate at which students drop out of medical school is also much higher (~3% for US MD programs vs. ~20% for Caribbean MD programs).
+The rate at which students drop out of Carribbean medical schools is also much higher, which is frequently attributed to lower admission admission standards.
 Finally, tuition and fees are much higher on average for Caribbean medical schools compared with US MD programs.

 If you are certain that you wish to apply to a Caribbean medical school, it will be important that you try to answer the following questions: